28 members

 A project.

-We don’t follow the star maps; we redraw them.
+We don’t follow the star maps.

 Some call us unpredictable.
-That’s fine.
+Good.

 Unpredictable things survive.